 The new modeling software incorporates field-scale treatment and best management practices for stormwater and erosion and sediment control and compares the impacts of potential projects on water quantity and quality.

 The model makes it possible for rural extension staff, working with landowners, to better evaluate, prioritize, design and implement soil and water conservation projects to protect Lake Huron.

-“We are very pleased to have this new technology featured across the Province,” said Ausable Bayfield Conservation’s Water and Planning Manager Alec Scott, the project manager for Healthy Lake Huron's Rural Stormwater Management Model Project.
+“We are very pleased to have this new technology featured across the Province,” said Ausable Bayfield Conservation’s former Water and Planning Manager (now retired) Alec Scott, the project manager for Healthy Lake Huron's Rural Stormwater Management Model Project.
 “The model can be used to evaluate potential projects so landowners can have the best information possible when choosing which erosion and runoff control projects will work best on their properties.”

 Download Showcasing Water Innovation Program Final Report now.
 This provincial report is now available online at: